rlue/nelson-scandela/README.md

 $ git clone https://github.com/rlue/nelson-scandela
 $ cd nelson-scandela
 $ bundle install
-$ bundle exec rackup
+$ ruby app.rb
 ```

-Then, visit http://localhost:9292/xxx, where `xxx` is the string you wish to
+Then, visit http://localhost:4567/xxx, where `xxx` is the string you wish to
 encode.

 Why?